julsraemy/prezi/md/intro-open-data-2024.md

 - Allows use, modification, and distribution with the condition of keeping works and derivatives open.
 - Promotes freedom, sharing of knowledge, and collaborative improvement.

+For further information about licences &rarr; Competence Center in Digital Law: https://www.ccdigitallaw.ch/

 <!--
 Ownership and Control: